Track Customer Deposit Balances

 After you create the script records and deploy your scripts, you can test your solution.

-When these scripts execute on sales orders, customer deposits, customer refunds, or deposit applications, the two custom fields, Amount Deposited and Balance Remaining, are updated on the sales order as shown below.
+When these scripts run on sales orders, customer deposits, customer refunds, or deposit applications, the two custom fields, Amount Deposited and Balance Remaining, are updated on the sales order as shown below.

 Sales order record with the updated custom Amount Deposited and Balance Remaining fields highlighted.

-You can test this scenario in your sandbox, release preview, or by deleting your test data after your testing is complete.
+You can test this scenario in your sandbox, release preview, or by deleting your test data after you're done testing.

 To test the deposit: